-58.371G Advanced Developmental Psychology in Educational Behavioural Settings
+58.371G Advanced Developmental Psychology in Educational Behavioural Settings S1 or S2 L2

-Prerequisite: a 3-year major in Psychology at undergraduate level or equivalent.
+Prerequisite: a 3-year major in Psychology at undergraduate level or

-Students choose one of three intensive studies:

-Pre-School and Infant Development: Major implications for education and further development of environmental and hereditary interactions up to the age of seven years.

-Development in the Primary School Child: Major research findings and developmental theories as they affect the primary school child.

-Adolescents and Youth: Major factors which influence development from the age of entry into secondary school until the acceptance of adult roles in society.
-Includes: study of students in tertiary institutions and late adolescents in work situations, as well as concentrating on young people of secondary school age.
+Students choose one of three intensive studies: 1.
+Pre-School and Inlant Development.
+Major implications for education and further development of environmental and hereditary interactions up to the age of seven years.
+2. Development in the Primary School Child.
+Major research findings and developmental theories as they affect the primary school child.
+3. Adolescents and youth: major factors which influence development from the age of entry into secondary school until the acceptance of adult roles asociety.
+Includes: study of students in terriary institutions and late adolescents in work situations, as well as concentrating on young people of secondary school acc.